Break a Pileup

 Who are the stations the DX station responds to?
 Are they the earliest, or the strongest callers, or is the DX station picking callers later in the pileup when the calls die down?
 Are “tail-ender” callers being worked or are they being ignored?
 Determine the pattern the DX station is using and use that information to adjust the timing and placement of your calls.

-Be patient:
+Be patient

-Get the Rhythm:
+Get the Rhythm

-Phonetics and Exchanges:
+Phonetics and Exchanges

 Listen to how different amateur radio operators make their contacts.
 Some use techniques with a winning pattern, while others have a hard time.

-During a pileup, it sometimes helps to get your call sign in first - right after the DX stops transmitting.
-However, more often, you’ll need to let the "roar" of the pileup die down, and just about the time most stations stop transmitting - but before the DX picks a call sign - say your call sign.
+During a pileup, it sometimes helps to get our call sign in first - right after the DX stops transmitting.
+However, more often, we’ll need to let the "roar" of the pileup die down, and just about the time most stations stop transmitting - but before the DX picks a call sign - say our call sign.
 That's sometimes the best time to call.
 Listen to see whether the DX station regularly picks up the first station that calls, or if they let the pileup settle down for the most part, and then pick a call sign near the end, when most stations have stopped calling.

 So, it’s important to observe the timing, pace and flow of exchanges.